UO-CIS-322/proj1-pageserver/README.md

 * The objectives of this mini-project are:
   * Initial experience with GIT workflow:  Fork the project, make and test changes locally, commit;  turn in repository URL
+  * Initial experience with automated configuration for turnkey installation
   * Extend a tiny web server in Python, to check understanding of basic web architecture
   * Use automated tests to check progress (plus manual tests for good measure)